seapre/seapre.github.io/gitCMD.md

 > git add -A
 > git commit -m 'merge from main'
 > git push origin site
-* view changes in seapre.github.io
+* view changes in seapre.github.io, need to wait for github to update in minutes